EthBuilders/meetup-faq/README.md

 ### How can I learn more about blockchain?

+Check out this video on Blockchain explained in 5 levels of difficulty from Wired

 The [Explain Like I'm Five series has a Bitcoin edition](https://www.freecodecamp.org/news/explain-bitcoin-like-im-five-73b4257ac833/), and it's a good read for non-technical audiences.
 If you'd like the high-level ideas without necessarily becoming a